|Royal Observatory, Courtyard (on Bradley Meridian)|

 When Maskelyne became Astronomer Royal in 1765, the north and south marks were both attached to distant buildings.
 Having to negotiate access and never having the marks under his full control would not only have been inconvenient, but could also lead to unwitting errors.
 The truth of this was brought home to Maskelyne in November 1768, when he discovered a collimation error of around 30” of arc on reversing the telescope during an observation of Polaris.
 By comparing the recorded transits of the high and the low stars prior to this time, he was able to establish that the collimation problem originally arose in late August.
 Reporting the whole episode in the published observations, Maskelyne observed: ‘This error might have been discovered sooner if the North Mark had not been lately removed, on repairing the House on which it was fixed.’
 Maskelyne then added: ‘This Mark was later replaced’.
 References by Maskelyne to collimation checks are few and far between occurring when they do, mainly in the summer months when the days are longer.
 Maskelyne records two later occasions when large collimation errors (in excess of 7” of arc) occurred.
 The first, he concluded had arisen on 21 July 1795 and was picked up a week later on 28 July.
 The second occurred later that year on 25 November, but remained undetected until 29 May 1797.
 For the error to have remained undetected for so long, suggests both that, Maskelyne no longer had a north mark at this time, and that he had not learned the lesson from 1768 either, by developing a methodology for reducing and analysing his observations more quickly.

 In 1785, the American astronomer David Rittenhouse described how he had set up a near meridian mark after his view to a more distant one was blocked by a new building.
 Although he referred to it as ‘a new invention’, the only difference between it and Maskelyne’s existing mark(s) which like that of Rittenhouse, were observed with a supplementary object glass (OG) was its proximity and the method of mounting the OGs.
 Maskelyne would almost certainly have been aware of Rittenhouse’s mark, but at that time (even if he had been so minded), would have been unable to set one up of his own, as there was no suitable location – the present courtyard having not yet been enclosed.
-Exactly when and why the site at Greenwich was extended to the north is uncertain.
-In all probability, it was in about 1790 when Flamsteed House itself was extended.
+Plans to enclose the courtyard were put into action by Maskelyne while his extension to Flamsteed House was under construction.
+Known originally as the Front Court, he was given the go-ahead to enclose it in early 1791 (WORK16/126).
+The north-east corner where the tree now stands consists of made-up ground.
 The new boundary railings appear to have been continued directly in front of the telescope.
 Since they would have either blocked or interfered with the view to the north mark on Crowley house, one can only conclude that by then either the mark no longer existed, or that it was no longer in use, or that it was deemed expendable.

 Prior to the courtyard’s enclosure, the ground in front of what is now called the Meridian building fell away to the north-east, implying that much of the courtyard, including the area where the new mark stood consists of made up ground.
 A shifting of the mark by less than five-thousandths of an inch to the east or west would have been the equivalent of one second of arc when viewed from the telescope.
 Ensuring absolute stability would therefore have been paramount.
 The foundations would need to have been bedded firmly on the compacted gravels that make up this part of the hillside – something that may well have involved excavating to a depth of 12 feet or more.
 Given its proximity to the Observatory, the mark had the potential to be illuminated and observed during the night as well as during the day.
 That said, there is no evidence in the published observations that it was used in this way.
 Indeed, if anything, the evidence suggests the contrary, for on 15 October 1803, Maskelyne recorded that the telescope having been put back together after some major work to its axis, was not then ‘adjusted, it being too dark to see the meridian mark’.